ERNEST HALE 1893–1915

-Living on Station Terrace, Radcliffe on Trent, with father Robert, a railway labourer, mother Annie and his siblings William, Robert, Gerty and Albert.
+Age seven living on Station Terrace, Radcliffe on Trent, with father Robert, thirty-nine, a railway labourer, mother Annie and his siblings William, seventeen, Robert, twelve, Gerty, four and Albert, seven months.
 Ernest was their fourth son.

 Living at 166 Curzon Street, Netherfield, Nottingham with father Robert, a railway labourer, mother Annie and his siblings Sarah, Gertrude, Albert, Harold and May.
 Occupation: Number Taker Railway.

 Ernest Hale was a territorial (volunteer part time soldier) in the five years leading up to the war.

 Attested: 5.11.1909, Carlton, age 17 years 1 month

 Home address: 166 Curzon Street, Netherfield